Why Are Requests For Plastic Surgery Reversals On The Rise?

 ”

-A consultation process with an intrinsic focus on a patient’s psychological reasoning for any cosmetic treatment, whether surgical or not, is absolutely vital, says Dr Banwell.
-He adds: "Surgeons and aestheticians need to be on the lookout for red flags signalling patients who are seeking alterations for trend-based or social media-rooted reasons."
+A consultation process with an intrinsic focus on a patient’s psychological reasoning for any cosmetic treatment, whether surgical or not, is absolutely vital, says Dr. Banwell.
+He adds: "Surgeons and aestheticians need to be on the lookout for red flags signaling patients who are seeking alterations for trend-based or social media-rooted reasons."
 He often turns patients away when he cannot meet their expectations.

 "This is a potential disaster waiting to happen as significant fluctuations in volume to tissues can result in laxity and a poor aesthetic outcome.
 So the moral of the story is do not have lip filler lightly, choose your practitioner very carefully and observe the concept of natural proportions."